CuPidev/Movie-Locations-Finder/README.md

 ### 3. Apache Solr Setup

 This project uses Apache Solr for search functionality.
 To install Solr and create the `movies` core, follow one of the options below.
+Java 11+ is required to be installed.

 **Option 1: Using Docker (Recommended)**